-A Chapter of University Fashion Week, SFUXFW is a student led movement focused on promoting grassroots designers, community expression, social awareness, and development of entrepreneurship/business skills with a focus on curating emerging talent to get more involved in Canada's emerging fashion industry.
+University Fashion Week is a social enterprise focused on promoting grassroots designers, community expression, social awareness, and development of entrepreneurial skills within the fashion industry within the greater Canadian landscape.

-(A) By promoting grassroots designers through the show and producing more entrepreneurs that are interested in shaking up and shaping Canada's fashion landscape.
+(A) by promoting grassroots designer through show and ecommerce platform we are producing more entrepreneurs that are interested in shaking up and shaping Canada’s fashion landscape.
 We want to promote the pride, diverse style, creativity, and unique identity of grassroot designers within each campus as well as add to the growing image of Canadian talent and global production.

 University Fashion Week was founded in 2013 by Kayode Fatoba, a Health Science Alumni from Simon Fraser University.
-Recipient of the prestigious TD Canada Trust Community Leadership Scholarship, former Vice President of the Simon Fraser Student Society, and most recently the Artistic Director of Vancouver's African Descent Festival.
+Recipient of the prestigious TD Canada Trust Community Leadership Scholarship, former Vice President of the Simon Fraser Student Society, and most recently the Artistic Director of Vancouver’s Harambecouver Parade.
 With so much involvement in his university, Kayode saw the vision of building a platform that promotes the participation of students in the Canadian fashion scene.